API Reference

 z (ndarray) – Distances along the sampling ray (Å).

-zd (float) – Interface position parameter to be fitted.
+zd (float) – Liquid-vapor interface position parameter to be fitted.

 d (float) – Amplitude scaling parameter.